lambrospetrou/lambrospetrou.github.io/src/_posts/2021-09-26-kotlin-http4k-graalvm-native-and-golang.md

 So much memory used...

-I also tried restricting the heap memory to `512MB` (with `java -Xmx512M -jar build/libs/HelloWorld.jar`) but the results were roughly the same.
+I also tried restricting the heap memory to `256MB` (with `java -Xmx256M -jar build/libs/HelloWorld.jar`) but the results were roughly the same, even though the memory heap part was capped.
 The `ApacheServer` used here seems to be using lots of memory due to the many connections.

 ## Stats - GraalVM Native Image